khulnasoft/integrations-core/marklogic/README.md

 ## Overview

-This check monitors [MarkLogic][1] through the Datadog Agent.
+This check monitors [MarkLogic][1] through the Khulnasoft Agent.
 MarkLogic Server is a multi-model database designed to be a data hub for operational and analytical data.

 ## Setup